 Gradually many cities developed in the area of Peloponnese, Sparta being the most important, then Argos, Corinth, and Ancient Messini.
 The constant war conflicts between the cities and the internal issues have been the main reason for the beginning of the colonization in a large part of the Mediterranean with a high interest in south Italy and Sicily.

 The inhabitants chose the armistice during the athletic events that were displayed for the first time in Peloponnese.
 The Olympic Games, Nemea, and Isthmia were the most important athletic events in ancient times which marked the history of Greek civilization and the athletic spirit.
-In the Persian Wars (5th century BC), Peloponnese had an active role in the confrontation of the enemy with the strong army of Sparta, which was the strongest army in ancient Greece.
+In the Persian Wars (5th century BC), Peloponnese had an active role in the confrontation of the enemy with the strong army of Sparta, which was the strongest army in ancient times.
 Their military discipline offered them a glorious victory against the Athenians.

 Peloponnese played a major role in the existence of Christianity.
 Corinth and Patra are the most important cities at that time, where Apostle Andrew was martyred.
 The area will suffer many invasions and raids, especially between 3rd and 6th century AC.
 One of the most important battles in Greece was given in Patra at the end of the 6th century, contributing to the destruction of the huge threat for the Roman State and the Greeks.

 After the fall of the Byzantine state, in 1204 from the Crusades, Peloponnese founded the Principality of Achaia which will gradually be replaced from 1261 by the Despotate of the Morea with Mystras as the headquarters.
 During the Frankish rule, the authority is at the hands of the local eminent of the Paleo-Byzantine origin.
 The Despotate broke down in 1460 by the Ottomans.
 After the long-drawn-out presence of the Venetians in the area (1687-1715), Peloponnese passed again in the hands of the Turks.